incrl/portfolio/README.md

 ## Acoustics Research

-This is some of the code I used when I worked in with Dr. Tracianne Neilsen and Dr. Kent Gee on jet noise research.
+This is some of the code I used when I worked with Dr. Tracianne Neilsen and Dr. Kent Gee on jet noise research.
 My part of the project was to build a computational model that simulated the jet noise and optimized to match our sound measurements around the jet.
 I used Matlab to build the simulation and process the data.
 For more information, see my published [JASA article](http://asa.scitation.org/doi/abs/10.1121/1.4806567).